danielbrendel/hortusfox-web/README.md

 # This must be set to true for the product to work in order to enable database connection
 DB_ENABLE=true

-# Enter your hostname or IP address of your MySQL database server
+# Enter your hostname or IP address of your MariaDB database server
 DB_HOST=localhost

 # Enter the database username